Storm Shelter Type

 Garage units are popular across the Oklahoma City and Tulsa metros because they make no use of yard space and stay completely out of sight.
 Park over the lid, and the only sign of the shelter is a low steel cover set into the floor.
 For homeowners on smaller lots or in HOA neighborhoods, that invisibility is a deciding factor.

 Because the unit is surrounded by the garage slab and the soil beneath it, a garage in-floor shelter built to FEMA P-320 and ICC-500 standards delivers the same below-grade protection as a yard unit, with the convenience of indoor access.
 The lid is engineered to stay sealed against tornado pressures and debris.
+If you would rather keep the vault out in the yard, compare it against underground storm shelters before you decide.

 What You're Getting